A Leader-Full Union

 A Union of Nurses, For Nurses

-NYPNUs elected leaders are all current or retired nurses, nurse practitioners, and case managers at the facilities NYPNU represents.
+NYPNU's elected leaders are all current or retired nurses, nurse practitioners, and case managers at the facilities NYPNU represents.
 When they negotiate the contract, they have to live with the results as employees working side-by-side with other NYPNU members.
-NYPNUs elected leadership is headed by President Kathleen Flynn, RN, Esq., and Vice-President Roy Milbouer, RN.
-Along with the rest of the Officers, Delegates and membership, NYPNU has successfully negotiated contracts in since 1985 and will be negotiating next in September and October 2018.
+NYPNU's elected leadership is headed by President Kathleen Flynn, RN, Esq., and Vice President Roy Milbouer, RN.
+Along with the rest of the Officers, Delegates, Staff and membership, NYPNU has successfully negotiated contracts in since 1985.

 Building Power Together

-More nurses throughout New York City continue to want to join NYPNU and our collective fight for better working conditions and benefits, and for increased safety and quality care for our patients.
-In order to increase our negotiating strength and protect more nurses with strong collective bargaining agreements, we have grown to include a more diverse group of nursing staff (including per diem registered nurses, case managers, nurse practitioners, and lactation specialists) and have added several other work sites to our Union.
+Healthcare professionals throughout New York City continue to want to join NYPNU and our collective fight for quality patient care, better working conditions, and competitive benefits.
+Over the years, we have grown to include a more diverse group of nursing staff (including per diem registered nurses, case managers, nurse practitioners, physician's assistants, and lactation specialists) and have added more hospitals to our Union.
 Our sites have grown to include Manhattan Eye, Ear and Throat Hospital (MEETH) in 2000 and Lenox Health Greenwich Village in 2015.
-Through our affiliation with the Northeast Nurses Association (NENA), NYPNU is helping other nurses throughout New York to organize and take back their collective bargaining power.